 georgia & armenia

-exploring the lands where eastern europe meets western asia
+the lands where eastern europe meets western asia

 Where: Tbilisi, Gori, Yerevan, Aragatson, Sanahin, Haghpat